ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

     Developers can utilize ARMer to tailor the computational resources specifically for the task at hand, whether it involves intensive CPU usage for molecular dynamics simulations or GPU resources for more complex quantum mechanical calculations.

-2. User Interaction via Configured API
+.. dropdown:: :fa:`eye,mr-1` User Interaction via Configured API`

     For users, the interaction with ARMer is streamlined through configurations exposed by API developers:

     Cluster Job Configuration Dictionary: This dictionary (cluster_job_config) shown above is provided by the API developers and exposes various configurable options that users can set according to their specific requirements.
 It includes parameters such as cluster type, environmental settings, and resource keywords.